 Embracing our limitations is freeing.

 Often the first step in trusting God is recognizing our own limitations.
 Acknowledging our humanity allows us to bring our need before God and receive His provision.
 When we hide our weakness or ignore our struggles, we communicate to the Lord a belief that we can handle things on our own.
-God challenged Israel for having that attitude saying, “For My people have committed two evils: They have forsaken Me, the fountain of living waters, and hewn themselves cisterns—broken cisterns that can hold no water” (Jer.
-2:13).
+God challenged Israel for having that attitude saying, “For My people have committed two evils: They have forsaken Me, the fountain of living waters, and hewn themselves cisterns—broken cisterns that can hold no water” (Jeremiah 2:13).
 Israel, who had access to the full power of God, trusted in themselves and inadequate substitutes instead.

 Releasing our burdens brings peace.

 Acknowledging our humanity allows us to release ourselves from the emotional, spiritual, and, even, physical burden of bearing the weight of life alone.
-The psalmist wrote, “Cast your burden on the Lord, And He shall sustain you; He shall never permit the righteous to be moved” (Ps.
-55:22).
+The psalmist wrote, “Cast your burden on the Lord, And He shall sustain you; He shall never permit the righteous to be moved” (Psalm 55:22).
 The Lord is willing to bear our burdens, but He is likely to do it only after we have been honest about our own limitations.
 We may begin by naming the places in our lives we feel stressed, confused, frustrated, anxious, fearful, unsure.
 The Scriptures suggest this kind of confession unlocks a promise of God’s peace.
-The Word instructs us to “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus” (Phil.
-4:6).
+The Word instructs us to “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus” (Philippians 4:6).

-Both the Old and New Testaments command the people of God to “love the Lord your God with all your heart, with all your soul, and with all your mind” (Deut.
-6:5; Matt.
-22:37).
+Both the Old and New Testaments command the people of God to “love the Lord your God with all your heart, with all your soul, and with all your mind” (Deuteronomy 6:5; Matthew 22:37).
 To do this, we must present all of ourselves to the Lord, even our doubts, struggles, and disappointments.
 As we bring those parts to the Lord, we invite Him into the process, making room for His presence and His power.
 It’s okay to be human.